 Tip: Make sure that you're downloading the right firmware and software for your particular camera system.
 Downloading the wrong versions can cause more problems.

-7. Factory Reset the Security Camera
+7. Factory Reset the Video Surveillance Camera

 Note that each camera manufacturer may have a different factory reset process.
 Check the manual for details first before you actually try to factory reset your machine.